Try Out This Nussecken Recipe For A German Twist On Nut Bars!

 Nussecken are German nut bars.
 They are made from ground nuts, jam, and a shortbread like dough.
 After baking, they are cut into triangles, the corners are then dipped in chocolate.

 Nussecken literally translates to “nut corners” – which makes sense given they are made from nuts and cut into triangles.

-For more great dessert recipes, have a look at these other German classics:
+For more classic German dessert recipes, have a look at these other tasty classics:

 - 1 teaspoon baking powder